Chapter Two: Tombs

 “So how do you know about them then?”
 Kar’ai questioned her master.

-“Knowledge of these tombs isn’t that rare,” Syrosk clarified.
+“Knowledge of these tombs isn’t that rare,” Syrosk admitted.
 “Anyone connected to or influenced by the artifact trade knows where to find them.
 Usually such places would have been picked clean by now, but that is not the case.”

 “What’s keeping people out?”
-Ryloh inquired.
+Ryloh asked.

-“The only thing capable of stopping a Sith… fear,” Syrosk detailed.
+“The only thing capable of stopping a Sith… fear,” Syrosk plainly stated.
 “When a Sith passes on, they’ll often do everything in their power to prevent their assets from passing on undeservingly.
 Ancient droids, alchemical creations, old but potent defenses line the halls of any truly powerful lord to keep out anyone unworthy of their possessions.
 Only one of the tombs in this particular area was opened, and the surveyors were immediately wiped out.
 The Sith Lord who ordered the excavation sent more and more of his underlings to their doom, until he himself delved into the tomb.
 Upon clearing each and every chamber of its defenses, he had discovered that his efforts had been for naught.
 What he gained in a small allotment of mediocre artifacts could not have made up for the utter decimation of his dominion.
 None were willing to risk what he did delving the other tombs.
 And so they remained untouched.
 Until today.”

 “All for what might end up being a worthless endeavor?”
 Arlia added.